danditk/form-styling/README.md

 .#HTML:

 	- x											x

 .#CSS:

 	- box-shadow								set in box shadow generator add browser compatibilities -webkit- -moz-
+	- input[type=text],input[type=password]{}	to styleing only that input which we want to style

 .# Sources: